IgorMing/muda_facil/README.md

 - [ ] add a progress bar to the order

+- [ ] add a way to the user change its name

 - [ ] create an admin tab that can check new items on the separated list, and edit/approve it. _(Approve means: Remove it from `items/candidates` Add it to the document `items/list`)_

 - [ ] separate items on groups, to make the user's lifes easier